Article III: Academic Conduct

 - specific Honor Code sections that have been allegedly violated;

-- that the student is permitted and encouraged to be accompanied by another member of the College community as a Community Support;
+- that the student is permitted and encouraged to be accompanied by another member of the College community as a Community Support Person;

-- that the student is permitted and encouraged to speak on his/her own behalf and to present a written statement that contains relevant information and facts;
+- that the student is permitted and encouraged to speak on their own behalf and to present a written statement that contains relevant information and facts;

 - that the student is permitted and encouraged to bring relevant and necessary witnesses to the Review Panel meeting;